wilsonmar/wilsonmar.github.io/_posts/2018-09-05-salesforce-exhibitors.md

 ## The 360° camera

 What's also different about what we're doing here is that we are using a new camera that records in 360 degree panorama.
 This revolutionizes video recording becuase it enables people to concentrate on the conversation rather than framing the shot.
 Framing and zooming can now occur in post-production.
 Now different speakers in the video and be positioned on the same spot on the screen.
+And viewers also get an immersive feel as well (and look around during boring parts).

 When viewing videos shot with a 360 camera, you can drag your mouse to pan around and up or down.
-For example:
-National Geographic has several videos filmed in 360:
+Try that on National Geographic's several videos filmed in 360:
 '
    * <a target="_blank" href="https://www.youtube.com/watch?v=H6SsB3JYqQg">360° Great Hammerhead Shark Encounter</a>
    * <a target="_blank" href="https://www.youtube.com/watch?v=XPhmpfiWEEw">360° Antarctica - Unexpected Snow</a>